KhulnaSoft-OpenSource/trending/README.md

 ## 🤝 Contributing

-We encourage you to contribute to Open Sauced!
+We encourage you to contribute to Khulna Soft!
 Please check out the [Contributing guide](https://docs.khulnasoft.com/contributing/introduction-to-contributing/) for guidelines about how to proceed.

 We have a commit utility called [@khulnasoft-opensource/conventional-commit](https://github.com/khulnasoft-opensource/conventional-commit) that helps you write your commits in a way that is easy to understand and process by others.